Fanny Wyrick-Flax is an Alexander Technique teacher and flutist in New York City.

 past group classes, presentations, and workshops

 New England Conservatory Keynotes Webinar.
 Intro to the Alexander Technique.
 Webinar for alumni of New England Conservatory.
-February 2025.
+Zoom; February 2025.

 AT for All at Sapientia Center.
 Alexander Technique for Musicians.
+New York City.
 Previous class dates: 3/24/25, 9/16/24, 3/18/24, 3/25/24, 7/27/23, 8/10/23, 8/3/23.

 MUSIC